biocuration2023/biocuration2023.github.io/register.md

 The registration fee covers:

-- Attendance at all sessions
+- Attendance at all sessions (including workshops)
 - Lunch on full conference days
 - Coffee/refreshments during breaks
 - Welcome and poster receptions